sqlfluff/sqlfluff/docs/source/inthewild.rst

   the CI suite using `GitHub Actions and Workflows <https://docs.github.com/en/actions>`_.
   The benefits of using SQLFluff at Surfline are:

-  - Make the SQL in our dbt models consistent and easily readable.
+  - The SQL in our dbt models is consistent and easily readable.
   - Our style guide is maintained as :code:`code`, not a README that is rarely updated.
   - Reduced burden on Analytics Engineers to remember every single style rule.